4th Princess Louise Dragoon Guards: Second World War

-When a reporter asked the officer commanding C Squadron, Major Harold Parker, as to what he and his men did in Italy he replied, "We keep driving until the enemy shoots at us.
+Frequently operating well ahead of the rest of 1st Canadian Infantry Division, the Princess Louise often contacted the enemy, without warning; the Officer Commanding, C Squadron, Major Harold Parker once told a reporter "We keep driving until the enemy shoots at us.
 Then we know he is there".
 Parker was doing just that when his armoured car was struck by a 75mm shell on the Torella-Duronia road.
-The major was killed and his crew badly wounded.
-The scouts frequently operated well behind enemy lines: during the Hitler Line battles in May 1944 during which 4th PLDG's war diarist noted proudly that it was "the first unit in 8th Army" to penetrate the latter fortifications at Pontecorvo, Sergeant Hubert Ditner, a farmer from Petersburg, Ontario, and his men took the opportunity to catch a few hours' sleep in a roadside ditch, where he awoke to find that he and his comrades were just yards from a fighting hole filled with grenadiers from 44th Reichsgrenadier "Hoch und Deutschmeister" Division.
-Ditner, who spoke fluent German, managed to get all ten to surrender without firing a shot.
-In a letter to his younger brother, Simon, Ditner confessed that he "didn't know who was shaking more, Jerry or me."
+The major was killed, instantly and his crew badly wounded.
+During the advance on the Adolf Hitler Line, in May, 1944 Sergeant Hubert Ditner, a farmer from Petersburg, Ontario, awoke to find that he and his men were sharing a roadside ditch with soldiers from the 44th "Hoch und Deutschmeister" Division.
+Ditner, who spoke fluent German, managed to get all ten of them to surrender without firing a shot.
+In a letter to his younger brother, Simon, the NCO confessed that he "didn't know who was shaking more, Jerry or me."

 One of the most notable engagements fought by 4th PLDG took place at Miglionico.
 Numbers 4 and 8 (Assault) Troops, under Lieutenant Don White, used a railway tunnel to infiltrate the rear area of positions held by Oberst Ludwig Heilmann's 3rd Fallschirmjäger Regiment and launch the attack that killed an estimated 50 paratroopers and destroyed several trucks, an armoured car and a large quantity of ammunition.